RiTUAL-UH/trending_NER/README.md

 1. Experiment with BERT and BERTweet
 2. Experiment with CNN + LSTM +CRF

-> We use config files to specify the details for every experiment (e.g., hyper-parameters, datasets, etc.).
-You can use or modify any config file from the `exp_bert/configs` directory and the `exp_ssl/configs` directory.
+We use config files to specify the details for every experiment (e.g., hyper-parameters, datasets, etc.).
+You can modify config files in the `exp_bert/configs` directory or `exp_ssl/configs` directory and run experiments with following instructions.

 ### 1. Experiment with BERT and BERTweet